pablin2402/Infografia/README.md

 # MY PAINT
 BY PABLO RIVAS
-I have finished All the bounded points, translation and rotation You can run the proyect following the next steps
+I have finished All the bounded points(DDA, BRESENHAM,CIRCLE,ELLIPSE,PAINT INSIDE THE SHAPE), translation and rotation You can run the proyect following the next steps
 ## Project setup
 ```